Pooled Association Tests for Rare Genetic Variants: A Review and Some New Results: Introduction

 The remainder of the paper is organized as follows.
-Section 2 introduces notation and the framework for testing for association between rare variants and phenotypes.
-We consider arbitrary traits in Section 2 and then the important case of binary traits in Section 3.
-Section 4 presents theoretical power calculations for quantitative traits that indicate when various methods will do well, and Section 5 gives simulation results comparing different approaches with case-control settings.
-Section 6 examines data from GAW17 data provided by the 1000 Genomes Project (\citet{Almasyetal}, \citet{1000GenomesProjectConsortium}).
-Section 7 discusses extensions to deal with covariates.
-Section 8 concludes with some recommendations for pooled testing.
+Section~\ref{sec2} introduces the framework for testing the association between a group of rare variants and a general trait, reviews tests that have been proposed along with analytical results relating the power of linear and quadratic statistics to the various factors, and considers adjustment for covariates.
+Section~\ref{sec3} presents theoretical power calculations for normally distributed traits that clarify when various methods will do well and the effects of using weights.
+Section~\ref{sec4} gives numerical results based on large-scale simulation studies of over 10,000 different models for both quantitative and binary traits.
+Section~\ref{sec5} examines the GAW17 quantitative trait Q2 and sequence data from the 1000 Genomes Project.
+Section~\ref{sec6} concludes with some recommendations for pooled testing.
+Online supplementary materials [\citet{Supp}] include details specific about test statistics and additional tables and figures for the power comparison studies.